I wrote the original version of this post when Barak Obama had just been elected. Sadly, it remains true, and with even

 My relatives are an eclectic bunch, pretty evenly split — to use crude and somewhat useless political labels — between Left and Right — some who think Obama is a socialist, and others who are disappointed because he hasn’t been liberal enough.
-Our religious diversity includes Mormons, Lutherans, evangelicals, Catholics, United Church of Christ members and a few who are unaffiliated.
-Throw in my surrogate family (that’s a story for another time) and you add Presbyterians, Jews and Buddhists.
-Like millions of other families in the United States who come together this time of year for the holidays, we will be challenged, as we gather around our family table and share letters and cards this holiday season, to put aside our passionate differences for a few hours.
+Our religious diversity includes Mormons, Lutherans, Evangelicals, Catholics, UCC and a few who are unaffiliated.
+Widen that circle to incorporate surrogate family and friends-who-are-like-family and you add Presbyterians, Episcopalians, Jews, Atheists, Pagans, Spiritualists and Buddhists.
+Millions of other families this time of year are in similar situations.
+As we gather around our family table or share letters and cards this holiday season, can we put aside our passionate differences for a few hours?

 Second, politics is the ugliest it’s been in modern history.
 There are plenty of hurt feelings all around.
 A lot of fear gets stirred up.
 In couples counseling, it’s an axiom that the most toxic thing to a relationship is not when the partners disagree, or even fight, but when they stop respecting each other.
 For several generations now, the go-to strategy on all sides of the political game has been disrespect and invalidation of the other side — they demonize and ridicule each other, even assuming nefarious secret motives on their opponents’ parts.
 The paranoid stuff of conspiracy theorists has become mainstream.

 So to a great extent, this is simply in the air and can’t be avoided.
-But our deepest and oldest relationships are with family, so it’s sad when distrust and lack of respect attacks bonds with literal brothers and sisters.
+But our deepest and oldest relationships are with family, and it’s sad when distrust and lack of respect attacks bonds with literal brothers and sisters.